I started painting in 2007, while my career in marketing, advertising and branding.

-In my work, I use photos I take myself and photos found on the internet in order to examine the fine line between authentic women and the somehow detached characters posing to the watchful eye of society.
+Following my previous career, I created a series of artworks, in oil on canvas, inspired by the impact of modern technologies and of the social media on the FEMININE PERSONA.
+Using photos I took myself and photos found on the web, I examined the fine line between authentic women and the somehow detached characters posing to the watchful eye of society.

-In other artworks, I explore the role of simple accessories – an imitation pearl necklace, silver shoes, or a leather coat – as status symbols.
+In other artworks, I explored the role of simple accessories – an imitation pearl necklace, silver shoes, or a leather coat – as status symbols.

 Like the Impressionists, I take a special interest in light.
 In the way it bounces back from different objects.
-In the interaction between objects and the light that envelops them.
-In the special colors that are formed by these reflections of light.
+In the interaction between objects and the light that envelops them and in the special colors that are formed by these reflections of light.

 I live and paint in Tel Aviv, Israel.